andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

 As you can see, in the `componentDidMount()` method an event handler has been added to the `onmessage` property of the `eventSource` object.
-The event handler calls the `updateFlightState()` method in order to update the component state with the data sent by the server.
-The handler is executed whenever the server sends a new event.
-Each eventcarries data in the `e.data` property represented as a string.
+The `onmessage` property stores an event handler that will be called when an event comes from the server.
+In our case, the assigned event handler calls the `updateFlightState()` method in order to update the component state with the data sent by the server.
+Each event carries data in the `e.data` property represented as a string.
 In our case, the data will be a JSON string that represents updated flight data, as we will see in next section.

 ## Building the Server